The Evolving Story of Canada’s Favorite Female Poker Pro, Kristen Foxen

 “She’s precocious, and she knows just what it takes to make a pro blush.
 She’s got Kristen Bicknell eyes!”

-There’s no one hotter on the pro poker circuit right now than Kristen Bicknell.
 This Canadian bombshell has it all—the skill, the charisma, the psychological intuition, and the blinding beauty to blow away the competition.
-She’s no newcomer to the live or virtual felt, and if you cross her path, you better be prepared for a ferocious battle.
+She’s no newcomer to the live or virtual felt.
+Kristen has been heating up the poker circuit for years now.
+And if you cross her path, you better be prepared for a ferocious battle.

 Who is this Canadian Powerhouse of Poker?